ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

 For the interaction of an individual callback with itself:

-* Register it to a Reentrant Callback Group if should be executed in parallel to itself.
+* Register it to a Reentrant Callback Group if it should be executed in parallel to itself.
   An example case could be an action/service server that needs to be able to process several action calls in parallel to each other.